 There are many parallel passages in the gospels of Matthew, Mark, and Luke, but not too many with the Gospel of John.

-Read more about the book of Luke in Dear Theophilus: A 40-Day Devotional Exploring the Life of Jesus through the Gospel of Luke available in e-book, paperback, and hardcover.
+Read more about the book of Luke in That You May Know: A 40-Day Devotional Exploring the Life of Jesus from the Gospel of Luke available in e-book, paperback, and hardcover.

 A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 1,000-page website ABibleADay.com to encourage people to explore the Bible.
 His main blog and many books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.